WHO WE ARE

 We are volunteers.
 We write for this blog because we love to fish and learn.
 We are regular folks and work on this blog on the side, for fun.

 We are community-focused.
 This blog is for you, to get you excited about fly fishing, to get you on fish.
 We read every comment and value your views.
-We try to offer helpful advice as much as we can.
+We give away 100% of our (modest) profits to charities, such as Casting for Recovery and Project Healing Waters.

 We are grateful for you.
 All of this started as a hobby.
-But, because of you, it now (gulp) is the #1 New England fly fishing blog.
+But, because of you, it now (gulp) is the #1 New England fly fishing blog and is rated #25 in the world.

 We are transparent.
 We openly share the flies and techniques that work for us.
 At rivers, we have given away flies.

-Alex Bagdonas: Passionate about fly fishing both freshwater and the salt, Alex frequently hits the Swift, Millers and other rivers.
-His Instagram is here.
+Alex Bagdonas: Loves fly fishing both freshwater and the salt, Alex frequently hits the Swift, Millers and other rivers.
+His Instagram is @broker_on_the_fly.

 Adam Kautza: Has studied fisheries for a long time, earning multiple degrees: a BS, two Masters and a PhD.
 He currently is the Coldwater Fisheries Biologist for MassWildlife.
-Follow him here on Instagram.
+Follow him at @arkautza on Instagram.

 Andrew Lyons: Is widely viewed as one of the best anglers on the Farmington.
 A father and husband, Andy works in the technology sector.
-Follow him here on Instagram.
+Follow him at @nutmegeuro on Instagram.

 Zach St. Amand: Lives on the banks of the Farmington, which he fishes 300 days a year as an angler and guide.
-An expert at catching big and wild fish, you can follow him on Instagram here.
+An expert at catching big and wild fish, you can follow him on Instagram at @fishingwithzach.
 More on his guiding services at this link.

 We love hearing from you.
 Comments below blog posts are best, so that everyone can benefit from the dialogue.